 The Royal parks are open

-Royal Djurgården and the Royal parks are open every day of the year, 24 hours a day – even during these unusual times.
+Royal Djurgården and the Royal parks are open every day of the year, 24 hours a day.
 The large parks have plenty of outdoor space, and are easy to get to.

 For hundreds of years, Royal Djurgården has been one of the most popular recreation areas for the people of Stockholm.
 It has long been Scandinavia's most visited attraction, drawing millions of visitors every year.
 Several of Stockholm's leading landmarks can be found here.
 There are lots of cafés and restaurants, many of which are open as usual for a coffee or a bite to eat, to eat in or to take away.